Troubleshooting Broadhead Issues

-"My broadhead-tipped arrows do not hit in the same place as my field-tipped arrows."
+Issues 01: My broadhead-tipped arrows do not hit in the same place as my field-tipped arrows

 Our fixed-blade broadheads never leave the factory with out being inspected and spin-tested.
 They will provide perfect flight from a well-tuned bow and arrow setup.
 And they are so aerodynamic, they often fly great from a not-so-well-tuned bow.
-Still, we don’t want to compensate for tuning issues.
-Rather, we want to fix them so we get the most energy and efficiency from our bows.
+Still, we don’t want to compensate for tuning issues, we want to fix them so we get the most energy and efficiency from our bows.

 Arrow spine is simply a measurement of an arrow’s stiffness – the lower the number the stiffer the arrow.
-When you release an arrow, the thrust of the string will cause an it to bend.
-If your arrow is not stiff enough, it will flex too much, causing air to catch the blades and cause inconsistent flight paths.
+When you release an arrow, the thrust of the string will cause an arrow to bend.
+If your arrow not stiff enough, it will flex too much, causing air to catch on the blades of the broadhead and inconsistent flight.
 Try a stiffer arrow and see if that helps your broadhead accuracy.

-"My broadhead never passes through."
+Issue 02: My broadhead never passes through

 Choose the right broadhead

 The deeper your broadhead penetrates, the more damage it does.
 Cutting diameter is only one variable in the penetration equation, but it is one that is easily overlooked.
-Oftentimes, thanks to broadhead commercials and ads, bowhunters, especially young ones, immediately associate a bigger cutting diameter to better penetration.
+Oftentimes, thanks to broadhead commercials and ads, bow-hunters, especially young bow-hunters, immediately associate a bigger cutting diameter to better penetration.
 But, selecting the proper cutting diameter is not about what is “cool” or what you see on TV.
 It’s a matter of selecting the right broadhead for your setup.

-Know Where to Aim
+Know where to aim

-Shoot a Heavier Arrow
+Shoot a heavier arrow